hdavidviloria/tallysalesreportgsheet/README.md

 <img width="606" alt="Screen Shot 2023-02-26 at 10 51 56 PM" src="https://user-images.githubusercontent.com/94162758/221418308-eff49ab4-b03d-43b3-9e06-8a2e131a2272.png">

-2. You’ll see this pop-up, then just click on make a copy.
-Essentially, this makes a copy of the Google Sheet as well as the code automatically.
+#### 2. You’ll see this pop-up, then just click on make a copy (this makes a copy of the Google Sheets as well as the code automatically).

 <img width="890" alt="Screen Shot 2023-02-26 at 10 51 47 PM" src="https://user-images.githubusercontent.com/94162758/221418319-0d33345b-b4eb-49f8-81fa-9268e0451f41.png">

-3. After making a copy, when you click on any of the “add tally” or “subtract tally” buttons, it shows an “Authorization Required” pop-up.
+#### 3. After making a copy, when you click on any of the “add tally” or “subtract tally” buttons, it shows an “Authorization Required” pop-up.
 Click continue and click on your Google Account.

 <img width="1004" alt="Screen Shot 2023-02-26 at 10 52 42 PM" src="https://user-images.githubusercontent.com/94162758/221418331-90889d3e-4397-4fe9-9d9e-fd5ee9125181.png">

-4. Now, click on advanced and click on “Go to Untitled project”.
+#### 4. Now, click on advanced and click on “Go to Untitled project”.

 <img width="714" alt="Screen Shot 2023-02-26 at 10 54 22 PM" src="https://user-images.githubusercontent.com/94162758/221418365-40e0c6c2-d480-4518-a1b1-70d79be6ff3c.png">